shahriyardx/assignment-checker/README.md

 # PHero Assignment Checker
-This extension is a Drop IN replacement of the previous extension but with improvements
+This extension is a Drop-in replacement of the previous extension but with improvements

 ### Features
 - load multiple json and use activate whatever is needed
 - geenrate feedback for assignments based on json
 - dynamically get assignment numbe count
-- checking github last commit date and time also commit count `press [`
+- if you are checking an assignment and want to check last commit date and commit count just press `[`
+    - first time it will require you to put a `github token` for checking private repos

+### Workflow
+when you are one my assignment page

+- press `i` to open first assignment on the list
+- press `]` to open feedback panel
+- press `\` to insert the feedback and enter the marks
+- press `Shift + Enter` to submit the assignment marks

+and repeat